wp-plugins/wp-google-maps/readme.txt

 == Changelog ==

+= 6.0.25 2014-08-13 =
+* Removed the use of "is_dir" which caused fatal errors on some hosts

 = 6.0.24 2014-07-31 =
 * Added extra support for folder management and error reporting
 * Code improvements (PHP Warnings)